regnarg/bc/text/epilog.md

     A proof of concept implementation of this mechanism has been provided.

-  * A mechanism for speeding up incrementally scanning a file system for changes about 2 times by accessing inodes using file handles in inode number order, including experimental measurements.
+  * A mechanism for speeding up incrementally scanning a file system for changes about 2 to 8 times by accessing inodes using file handles in inode number order, including experimental measurements.

-  * Use of the same mechanism to speed up recursive inotify watch setup up to 10 times.

   * A patch to the Linux kernel that extends the fanotify change notification interface with the ability to report directory modification events (creating, renaming, moving